junegunn/junegunn/BACKERS.md

 *Updated: 2020-11-26*

 Thanks for supporting my work.
-Please let me know if your name is missing, or if you don't want to be listed.
+Please let me know if your name is missing, or if you want to change how your name is listed.

 ---